lspector/pucks/README.md

 Pucks have batteries, consume energy, and die (leaving corpses) if they run out of power.

 Active pucks are oriented in the plane, facing a single direction at a time.
-An active puck can sense nearby pucks and accelerate in the direction that it is facing.
+An active puck can sense nearby pucks and accelerate in the direction that it is facing (or a different direction if it has changed its thrust angle).

 Active pucks act by making proposals to the universe.
 The universe will accept proposals if they are permitted by physics and compatible with the proposals of other pucks.
 When conflicts arise the universe will arbitrate.